lawun330/sannie-bot/README.md

 ```console
 python app.py
 ```
-- **Redis**: You need Redis-client installed on your device.
-To host it, open Ubuntu Terminal and run
+- **Redis**: You need the Redis-client installed on your device.
+It caches the current link to continue fetching if the connection is lost.
+Open the Ubuntu Terminal and run
 ```console
 redis-cli
 ```
-- **DynamoDB**: You need to host DynamoDB to store data.
+- **DynamoDB**: You need to host the DynamoDB to store data.
 Navigate to the directory `/db` and run
 ```console
 DynamoDB_init.bat
 ```
-- **FastAPI**: You host it to work with the website.
-Run
+- **FastAPI**: Run the following to work with the website requests
 ```console
 uvicorn api:app --reload
 ```